Bordeaux 1928 - 14 wines tasted in November 2002

-Here, Michael and myself did quickly agree, that wine nr.
+Here, Michael and I quickly agreed that wine nr.
 1 was 1985 and wine nr.
 2 was 1988.
-1985 was the first vintage made by present owners, Sylvie and Jacques Guinaudeau.
+1985 was the first vintage made by present owners Sylvie and Jacques Guinaudeau.

-1. Excellent wine but it understandably paled a bit, while compared to second wine in this flight.
+1. Excellent wine, but it understandably paled a bit while compared to the second wine on this flight.
 Very intense and robust.
 Superb ripe fruit, dark cherries and kirsch liqueur and great depth on the palate.
-Wonderful structure and length.
+Excellent structure and length.
+It was 1989.
 96p.

-2. Oh my God what a wine.
-Absolutely no doubt that it was 1982 vintage!
+2. Oh my God, what a wine.
+No doubt that it was 1982 vintage!
 Heavenly stuff.
 Extremely dark and dense.
-Wild and incredibly intense nose with “tons” of mocha, bitter chocolate, extremely powerful on the palate with kirsch liqueur, extremely concentrated with extraordinary length.
+Wild and incredibly intense nose with "tons" of mocha, bitter chocolate, potent on the palate with kirsch liqueur, extremely concentrated with extraordinary length.
 Perfect balance.
-So thick texture in this wine, that you could cut it in slices.
-Christian Moueix and Jean-Claude Berrouet from close neighbor Petrus made this wine and it shows, for 100% typical Lafleur this wine isn’t.
-But who really cares, as this wine was, is and will be a legend for many years to come.
+So a thick texture in this wine that you could cut in slices.
+Christian Moueix and Jean-Claude Berrouet from close neighbour Petrus made this wine, and it shows, for 100% typical Lafleur this wine isn't.
+But who cares, as this wine was, has been and will be a legend for many years to come.
 100p.

 2. Yquem 1918 – very dark brown, full of toffee, crème brulée, fine acidity, excellent structure, long and honeyed finish.
 Excellent and well-preserved wine, impressive experience.
 Negociant bottling.
 93p.

-Another burgundy wine was served at our table.
-Who among the gang sponsored this bottle, I don’t know.
-And I didn’t ask either.
-It was served blind and it was very easily to detect as unmistakably Burgundy wine Because of this wine’s taste, style and richness, and guesses from others about this wine being from Cotes de Nuits, I guessed Chambertin from A. Rousseau and I guessed correct.
-It turned out to be 2002 vintage.
+Another Burgundy wine was served at our table.
+Who among the gang sponsored this bottle, I don't know.
+And I didn't ask either.
+It was served blind, and it was straightforward to detect as unmistakably Burgundy wine.
+Because of this wine's taste, style and richness, and guesses from others about this wine being from Cotes de Nuits, I guessed Chambertin from A. Rousseau, and I thought correctly.
+It turned out to be a 2002 vintage.
 Very stylish and sophisticated.
 Incredibly aromatic and stunningly balanced.
 Long, long caressing finish.
 96p.

-Pontet Canet is 81 ha, situated in Pauillac’s northern part, close to Mouton Rothschild (eastern neighbor) and has been owned by Alfred Tesseron since 2000.
+Pontet Canet is 81 ha, situated in Pauillac's northern part, close to Mouton Rothschild (eastern neighbour) and owned by Alfred Tesseron since 2000.

-Before his arrival, this property suffered a lot because of lack of money, which prevented important improvements in vineyard and cellar.
-He works closely with long time cellar master, Jean-Michel Comme, who nowadays is both in charge of vineyard and vinfication.
-Michel Rolland is consultant here and Alfred Tesseron greatly appreciates his deep knowledge of the vineyard.
+Before his arrival, this property suffered a lot because of a lack of money, which prevented important improvements in the vineyard and cellar.
+He works closely with long-time cellar master Jean-Michel Comme, who is both in charge of vineyard and vinification.
+Michel Rolland is a consultant here, and Alfred Tesseron greatly appreciates his deep knowledge of the vineyard.

 Since 2004 vintage Pontet Canet has been organic and biodynamic.
-Today there are 5 horses to plough vineyard and there is a special device, so worker can sit on a kind of chair while steering horse.
+Today there are five horses to plough vineyard, and there is a special device, so the worker can sit on a kind of chair while steering the horse.

-Alfred Tesseron revealed, that 2010 vintage at Pontet Canet, looks to be better than 2009 in terms of structure, richness and quality of tannin which is fatter and even more ripe than in 2009.
+Alfred Tesseron revealed that the 2010 vintage at Pontet Canet looks to be better than 2009 in terms of structure, richness and quality of tannin, which is fatter and even riper than in 2009.

-Very interesting tasting with very passionate Alfred Tesseron who is very much in love with his wines.
+Exciting tasting with very passionate Alfred Tesseron, who is very much in love with his wines.